Election 2020: Labour ups top tax rate for high-earners - Grant Robertson

 "It will avoid the cuts to services being suggested by the National Party, and also help keep a lid on debt as we support the economic recovery from a 1-in-100 year shock."

-It is about the top earners in New Zealand pitch in "a little more" to help pay for the country's essential services, in the wake of Covid-19.
+It is about the top earners in New Zealand pitching in "a little more" to help pay for the country's essential services, in the wake of Covid-19.

 For 98 per cent of the country, Robertson said there would be no changes to income tax.